nfmohammed/JavaTutorials/src/interview/cyclesInLinkedList/cycles-problem.md

 - Solution:
     1: If the node is modifiable then each node can be marked as visited.
 This is simple solution.
     2: If the node is not-modifiable then we can have 2 pointers that iterate through the linked-list at different speeds.
 If there is a cycle, then the two pointers will collide at some point.
 Different speed is achieved by moving one pointer by 1 step and other pointer by 2 steps.
+    3: In a cycle, the next address of any two nodes will be same.
+So, storing address of every node in a set and checking if a node already exists while iterating through nodeList.